 At the western end of Las Canteras, you’ll come across La Guarida de Blues.
-Here, you can watch alfresco concerts for free on the Paseo de Canteras.
-The nearby NYC TAXI Bar offers a similar experience, although they’ve since moved to new premises, just down the parade, to the one pictured in the link above.
+Here, you can watch blues concerts for free just off the Paseo de Canteras.
+The nearby NYC TAXI Bar offers a similar experience.

 Take your pick from Las Palmas de Gran Canaria’s five beaches.
 The obvious choice is Las Canteras, possibly Spain’s finest urban beach.
 With the aforementioned Paseo de Canteras above.

 Although pedants point out that El Confital is part of Las Canteras, there’s coves in between to make it feel like a separate beach in its own right.
 Less crowded than Canteras, it’s the only playa in the capital which allows nude sunbathing.
 And whilst the panza de burro (big black cloud resembling a donkey’s belly) covers Canteras in summer, it doesn’t quite reach El Confi.